eWAYPayment/eway-rapid-ios/README.md

 Installing with [CocoaPods](https://cocoapods.org/) is quick and easy:

-Add the eWAY SDK to the project's Podfile:
+Add the eWAY iOS SDK to the project's Podfile:

 ```
- pod 'eWAYPaymentsSDK', '1.0.0'
+ pod 'eWAYPaymentsSDK'
 ```

-*Note that the version is required while the eWAY iOS SDK is in beta.*

 Then run ```pod install``` to download and install the SDK